-ProtocolDescriptorList – A list of the protocol stacks that may be used to access this service
+ProtocolDescriptorList – A list of the protocol stacks that may be used to access this Service.

-ServiceName – A plain text description of the Service
+ServiceName – A plain text description of the Service.

-The protocol provides for the Client to Search for Services and Attributes, and request the values of the same.
+The SDP provides the means for the Client to Search for Services and Attributes and request the values of the same.

 L2CAP, RFCOMM & the Serial Port Profile